Doctorate: Higher doctorates and post-doctoral degrees

+In many countries of the former Soviet Union (USSR), for example the Russian Federation or Ukraine, there is a degree called the Doctor of Sciences, which is somewhat similar to habilitation in requiring a dissertation, but it is focused on research performance and does not have heavy teaching requirements.

 Higher doctorates may also be awarded as honorary degrees – either on an institution's own initiative or following a nomination – in recognition of public prestige, institutional service, philanthropy or professional achievement.
 In a formal listing of qualifications, and often in other contexts, an honorary higher doctorate may be identified in various ways, including "DCL, honoris causa", "Hon LLD" or "LittD h.c.".

 Some Latin American countries award a postdoctoral degree, or posdoctorado involving structured postdoctoral studies and research.
 Depending on the country, this may be called a diploma de posdoctorado (postdoctoral diploma), título de Posdoctorado (postdoctoral degree) or simply posdoctorado (postdoctorate).

 Professional doctorate

 Depending on the country, professional doctorates may also be research degrees at the same level as PhDs.
 The relationship between research and practice is considered important and professional degrees with little or no research content are typically aimed at professional performance.
 Many professional doctorates are named "Doctor of [subject name] and abbreviated using the form "D[subject abbreviation]" or "[subject abbreviation]D", or may use the more generic titles "Professional Doctorate", abbreviated "ProfDoc" or "DProf", "Doctor of Professional Studies" (DPS) or "Doctor of Professional Practice" (DPP).

 In the US, professional doctorates (formally "doctor's degree – professional practice" in government classifications) are defined by the US Department of Education's National Center for Educational Statistics as degrees that require a minimum of six years of university-level study (including any pre-professional bachelor's or associate degree) and meet the academic requirements for professional licensure in the discipline.
 The definition for a professional doctorate does not include a requirement for either a dissertation or study beyond master's level, in contrast to the definition for research doctorates ("doctor's degree – research/scholarship").
 However, individual programs may have different requirements.
 There is also a category of "doctor's degree – other" for doctorates that do not fall into either the "professional practice" or "research/scholarship" categories.
 All of these are considered doctoral degrees.